 Wadi Rum Jeep Tour

 The first stop was Lawrence’s Spring, not far from the Visitor Center.
 The big draw here wasn’t the spring at all, it was a camel ride, as it was an absolute must-do on our friend’s bucket list.
 The kids all jumped on a camel while Randy ran behind them to video it all, and Megan and I stayed comfortably in the Jeep!
 They only walked for about 10min into the desert, but it was enough to satisfy all of them and check it off the list!
+We chose not to do a camel safari in the evening, but instead were happy with the short little jaunt!

 With camels checked off the list, we piled back into the bed of the pick-up truck and drove deeper into the desert.
 The landscape of Wadi Rum is surprisingly varied, with sand dunes, ancient rocks, and slot canyons from a time when water must have flowed through the land.
 It definitely felt like we’d been transported to another planet.
 (It was the filming location for the movie The Martian, so it kind of is like another planet!)